Suri312006/undergradthesis/4-secctx.typ

 All enforcement happens inside the kernel, which has a seperate view into Security Contexts than userspace.
-The kernel keeps track of all security contexts that threads in Twizzler attach to, instantiating a cache inside each one.
-Additionally, a thread can attach to multiple security contexts, but can only utilize the permissions granted by one unless they switch @twizzler.
+The kernel keeps track of all security contexts that threads in Twizzler attach to, instantiating a cache in each one.
 To manage these threads, the kernel assigns a Security Context Manager, which holds onto security context references that a thread has.

 There exists only 1 point of enforcement for security policy if we wish to keep the kernel out of the access path; the creation of the path itself!
-On page fault, the point in which a process requests the kernel to map an object in is when we have access to the security policy we seek to enforce (the signed capabilities inside the security context), the target object, and most importantly, kernel execution!
-Its the only time we can program the mmu according to the desired protections, and transfer control of enforcement to the hardware @twizzler.
+On page fault, the point in which a process requests the kernel to map in an object, is when we have access to the security policy we seek to enforce (the signed capabilities inside the security context), the target object, and most importantly, kernel execution!
+Its the only time we can program the MMU according to the desired protections, and transfer control of enforcement to the hardware @twizzler.

 Upon page fault, the kernel inspects the target object and identifies the default permissions of that object.
 Then the kernel checks if the currently active security context for the accessing thread has either cached or capabilities that provide permissions.
-If default permissions + the active context permissions arent enough to permit the access, the kernel then checks each of the inactive contexts to see if they have any relevant permissions.
+If default permissions plus the active context permissions arent enough to permit the access and the security context isn't a jail, the kernel then checks each of the inactive contexts to see if they have any relevant permissions.
 If there exists such permissions, then the kernel will switch the active context of that process to the previously inactive context where the permission was found.
 If it fails all of these, then the kernel terminates the process, citing inadequate